-Why Does Social Media Work?by: Paula
+Why Does Social Media Work?by: Penny

 Remember being in high school and wanting to hang with the cool kids?
 Well, maybe you were one of them.
 If you were, lucky you.
 But if you are like most of us, you weren’t in the popular clique.
 These days marketing is sort of like being back in high school, but it’s a popularity contest that’s skewed a bit differently.
 Marketing, to a large degree, is about social proof.
 What is social proof?
 It’s a sort of social influence where you assume the behavior of others is appropriate given a certain situation.
 Long waiting lines are a great example.